Key Specs of Tata Hexa

 The dashboard gets a thorough revamp when you compare it to the outgoing Aria.
-The chunky centre stack takes most of the credit for it, and houses the new 5-inch 'ConnectNext' touchscreen infotainment and the controls for the automatic climate control.
+The chunky centre stack takes most of the credit for it, and houses the new 5-inch 'ConnectNext' touchscreen infotainment as well as the controls for the automatic climate control.
 While the interface is fairly easy to use, the screen looks comically small when you factor in how big the dashboard is.
 The more affordable Tata Harrier gets a 7- or 8.8-inch touchscreen depending on the variant.
 These would not only be more size appropriate in the Hexa but also easier to use while on the move.

 The display is the command centre for the 10-speaker JBL sound system and also doubles up as the screen for the reverse camera.
 Needless to say, sound quality is fantastic with crisp highs and subtle lows.
 The audio system includes a dash-mounted central speaker, as well as a subwoofer and an amplifier stowed away in the boot.
 The sound staging is brilliant, and you'd have fun grooving to the tunes no matter what row you're seated in.

 Speaking of which, the Hexa is available as a six-seater or a seven-seater.
 Long story short, in case you plan on driven around and could do with one seat less - the former is the one to pick.
 The captain seats are just as comfortable as the front seats, and feel comfortable to lounge in and relax.